mandre/openshift-the-easy-way/docs/compute/06-cluster-autoscaler.md

 - pod priority threshold that requires scale up of cluster if pod is pending
 - enable scale up, but not scale down

-The [file](../assets/cluster-autsocaler.yaml) demonstrates a `ClusterAutoscaler` object that restricts the cluster from scaling beyond 27 machines.
+The [file](../assets/cluster-autsocaler.yaml) demonstrates a sample `ClusterAutoscaler` object with all default options.

 ## Deploy Cluster Autoscaler